Connect with others who understand.

 What Is Scrotal Eczema?

-Scrotal eczema is one type of genital eczema — a form of atopic dermatitis that can affect the scrotum, as well as the penis, foreskin, groin (the area where the upper thigh creases against the stomach), and the skin between the buttocks and around the anus (referred to as perianal eczema).
-Medical consensus does not consider scrotal dermatitis to be a separate disease on its own.
-However, some researchers have argued for differentiation between scrotal eczema and eczema that appears on other parts of the body.
+Scrotal eczema is one type of genital eczema.
+Eczema can affect the scrotum, as well as the penis, foreskin, or groin (the area where the upper thigh creases against the lower abdomen).
+It can also impact the skin between the buttocks and around the anus (referred to as perianal eczema).

 Symptoms of Scrotal Eczema